-NOTES TO THE UNAUDITED CONDENSED FINANCIAL STATEMENTS, continued For the period from 1 July 2022 to 31 December 2022
+NOTES TO THE UNAUDITED CONDENSED FINANCIAL STATEMENTS, continued For the three and nine month periods ended 31 March 2023

 Critical accounting estimates and judgements (continued)

 Classification of transaction costs associated with issue of shares (continued)

 Citigroup Global Markets Limited ("the Underwriter" of the Company's listing) is potentially entitled to a deferred underwriting commission representing up to 3.5% of the gross proceeds of the offering.
 This commission is only payable on the completion of an acquisition and will be paid from the funds held in escrow.
 The Board has exercised judgement in determining that no liability in relation to this fee exists at the reporting period end, as it is contingent on completion of an acquisition.
 Further details on this are included in Note 9.